ghostkcleung/tft_framework/md/PointUsage.md

 The Point class have 2 private properties: x, y (int16_t)

-Inside the tft_framework, most of properties are declared as private so that we can access them by getter or setter only.
+Inside the tft_framework, most of properties of classes are declared as private so that we can access them by getter or setter only.

 ## Create Point Object
 The easiest way to create a Point.